jexxa-projects/JLegMed/README.md

 **JLegMed** is a lightweight Java library for building **explicit technical data flows** between systems.
 It is designed to isolate **integration, translation, and reconstruction logic** from business applications and domain models.

 JLegMed focuses on *how data flows and is transformed*, not on *what the data means to the business*.
+When it comes to implementing actual business logic and building a robust domain model, we recommend checking out **[Jexxa](https://www.jexxa.io)**.

 ## 🧭 When to Use JLegMed